-- I. Provide required off-street parking for four (4) cars.
+- 18. Include in the plan set a Surveyor's Map showing areas contributing to offsite runoff to this parcel.
+This map can be the same as that submitted for the Preliminary Improvement Plan for the discretionary stage. - D. Meet all requirements of and pay Zone 6 drainage fees to the County Department of Public Works, Drainage.
+Drainage fees will be assessed on the net increase in impervious area. - E. Submit four copies of the approved Discretionary Permit with the Conditions of Approval attached.
+The Conditions of Approval shall be recorded prior to submittal, if applicable. - F. Meet all requirements and pay any applicable plan check fee of the Aptos/La Selva Fire Protection District. - G. Pay the current fees for Parks and Child Care mitigation for five bedrooms.
+Currently, these fees are, respectively, \$1,000 and \$109 per bedroom. - H. Pay the current fees for Roadside and Transportation improvements for one single-family dwelling.
+Currently, these fees are \$4,400 per unit (divided evenly between Roadside and Transportation fees). - I. Provide required off-street parking for four (4)cars.
 Parking spaces must be 8.5 feet wide by 18 feet long and must be located entirely outside vehicular rights-of way.
 Parking must be clearly designated on the plot plan. - J. Submit a written statement signed by an authorized representative of the school district in which the project is located confirming payment in full of all applicable developer fees and other requirements lawfully imposed by the school district. - K. The owner shall record a Declaration of Geologic Hazards to be provided by Environmental Planning staff on the property deed.
 Proof of recordation shall be submitted to Environmental Planning.
 YOU MAY NOT ALTER THE WORDING OF THIS DECLARATION.
 Follow the instructions to record and return the form to the Planning Department. - L. A Deed Restriction shall be recorded which prohibits the use of the roof, side yards and rear yard except for the purpose of maintenance or repair. - M. Submit a plan review letter from the project structural engineer stating the plans comply with FEMA elevation requirements. - N. Submit an engineer's statement estimating construction costs including earthwork, drainage, all inspections (soils, structural, and civil engineers, etc.), and erosion control associated with the foundation, retaining walls, and drainage system for review and approval per the Waiver, Indemnification, Security, and Insurance Agreement.
-These estimates will be reviewed by the County Geologist and will be used for determining the appropriate amounts for each bond. - O. The two security bonds (one for 150% of the total construction cost released after completion of all slope stabilization construction, one for 50% released one year after final inspection) shall be in place prior to issuance of the building permit.
+These estimates will be reviewed by the County Geologist and will be used for determining the appropriate amounts for each bond.

+- O. The two security bonds (one for 150% of the total construction cost released after completion of all slope stabilization construction, one for 50% released one year after final inspection) shall be in place prior to issuance of the building permit.
 Please submit proof indicating if Certificate of Deposits or Letters of Credit will be used to satisfy the bonding requirement. - P. Obtain a permit from the Monterey Bay Air Pollution District, if required.
-This permit may require a diesel health risk assessment depending on the equipment used, the timing, and the distance of the construction from the nearest residence. - Q. Submit a signed, notarized, and recorded maintenance agreement for the silt & grease traps prior to permit issuance. - III.
-Prior to and during site disturbance and construction: - A. Prior to any disturbance on either property the applicant shall convene a preconstruction meeting on the site with the grading contractor supervisor, construction supervisor, project geologist, project geotechnical engineer, Santa Cruz County grading inspector, and any other Environmental Planning staff involved in the review of the project.
+This permit may require a diesel health risk assessment depending on the equipment used, the timing, and the distance of the construction from the nearest residence. - Q. Submit a signed, notarized, and recorded maintenance agreement for the silt & grease traps prior to permit issuance. - R. Submit photos showing the condition of Beach Drive from the project site to the private gate.
+These photos will be used to determine if any repairs are required to Beach Drive after construction due to construction related damage.